Irene890/Cloud-Tasks/Amazon VPC Peering Challenge.md

 4. Security groups must be configured to allow the traffic needed between the peered VPCs.

-# Infrastructure have been configured as below:
+# Infrastructure has been configured as below:

 - Two VPCs named web-vpc and api-vpc have been deployed
 - Autoscaling groups exist in both VPCs and are configured to launch servers